vasco4marques/twitchBonusClaimer/README.md

 Used to claim the twitch bonus points in streams

 ## How to Use
-1º - Open your browser and press F12 to open dev options 2º - Go to Sources and then into Snippets
+1º - Open your browser and press F12 to open dev options <br>
+2º - Go to Sources and then into Snippets
 3º - Add a new snippet and paste the code from the ClaimBonusTwitch.js file into the snippet 4º - Run the snippet by right clicking on it and clicking run